tanupoo/west/README.md

 ## TODO

-- error code.
+- reviewing error codes.
 - access control for the connection from the other *west*.
 - access control from an HTTP client.
 - SSL in WebSocket.
-- IEEE1888 support between IEEE1888 component and *west*.
+- IEEE1888 support between IEEE1888 component and west.
-- chunk support of http_proxy_client.py
-- gzip support of http_proxy_client.py

 ## architecture